-I’ve worked with many MBA alumni who faced this challenge.
-While going with the highest salary offer to relieve some of the financial pressures of their student loan debt made practical sense at first, a taste of financial freedom allows them explore positions better aligned with purpose and interests.
+Many MBA alumni face this challenge.
+While going with the highest salary offer to relieve some of the financial pressures of their student loans (and other debt) made practical sense at first, a taste of financial freedom could offer a path that allows them to explore positions better aligned with their purpose and interests.

-Simply put, they focus less about the ROI of their MBAs, and more on finding engaging, yet still lucrative, work.
-Others focus on getting married and starting families; as their priorities changed, career tracks offering flexibility and work-life balance became more desirable.
+Simply put, this could mean focusing less on the ROI, or return on investment, of their MBAs, and more on finding engaging, yet still lucrative work.
+Others may wish to focus on getting married and starting families; as priorities change, career tracks offering flexibility and work-life balance can become more desirable.

-If you’re a couple of years removed from business school and now at a career crossroads, here’s how to develop expert career management skills that will help you find a great next step.
+If you’re a few years removed from business school and now at a career crossroads, pull out that crumpled career bucket list you’ve hidden in the drawer of your bedside table.
+It could be a good time to complete some of your professional goals.
+Here are some tips on developing expert career management skills that may also help you find a great next step.

 Living the (Short-Lived) Dream

 The typical pathways from business school to traditional roles in finance, consulting, or technology emerge in large part because of a “herd mentality.”
-In other words, graduates tend to flock toward the same opportunities because it’s what’s expected of them and these companies spend some serious money and time courting MBAs.
+In other words, graduates tend to flock toward the same opportunities because it’s what’s expected of them, and certain companies spend some serious money and time courting MBAs.

-As a result, few MBA grads can say they accepted their first position connected to their purpose, passions and interests.
-Instead, they think of that job as a tour of duty—a stint at a prestigious firm to gain some valuable job experience and transferable skills.
+As a result, few MBA grads may be able to say they accepted their first position connected to their purpose, passions, and interests.
+Instead, they may think of that first job as a tour of duty—a stint at a prestigious firm to gain some valuable job experience and transferable skills.

-To that point, it’s no wonder that I’ve found the average tenure of an MBA grad’s first job is only around 18 months.
-Cashing in on a huge signing bonus with a Big Three consulting firm or being wined and dined by corporate big-wigs on Wall Street was great at first, but not so much now.
-Today, many young MBA holders feel let down and burnt out; they just want something different.
+Cashing in on a huge signing bonus with a Big Three consulting firm or being wined and dined by corporate big-wigs on Wall Street can seem great at first, but maybe not so much later down the line when young MBA holders begin to feel let down and burnt out; they just want something different.

-The good news is there are many career paths outside of the traditional MBA pathways, from shifting toward human resources, marketing, or financial advising to applying your knowledge in a start-up setting.
+The good news is there are many career paths outside of the traditional MBA pathways, such as shifting toward human resources, marketing, or financial advising to applying your knowledge in a start-up setting.

-This isn’t your dad’s generation; success doesn’t mean sticking it out with the same company for 30 years.
-The workforce now is always on the move.
-In fact, 42% of millennials are likely to change jobs every 1 to 3 years .
+This isn’t your parents’ generation; success doesn’t mean sticking it out with the same company for 30 years.
+The workforce now is frequently on the move.
+In fact, a study conducted last year showed that 58% of millennials surveyed planned to change jobs.

 Turning the Career Corner

 If you’re feeling stuck and uninspired in your current job, and you aren’t provided opportunities to learn, grow, and set yourself up for long-term success, it might be time to leave.
-Here’s how to use your MBA smarts to manage your career growth:
+Here are a few ideas that may help you leverage your MBA smarts to manage your career growth going forward:

-Working with a career coach or a mentor is a great way to help you identify your goals, and when seeking a big change, only complete honesty will help them guide you.
+Working with a career coach or a mentor can be a great way to help you identify your goals, and when seeking a big change, committing to complete honesty will help them guide you.
 Discuss all the reasons why you’re not fulfilled.